Allisonwonderlax13/https-github.com-obsproject-obs-studio./Build-Instructions-For-Windows.md

 1. Run cmake-gui, and set the following fields:
     * In "where is the source code", enter in the repository directory (example: `D:/obs`).
-    * In "where to build the binaries", enter the repository directory path with the 'build' subdirectory (example: `D:/obs/build` - if this directory does not exist, it will be created by CMake).
+    * In "where to build the binaries", enter the repository directory path with the 'build' subdirectory (example: `D:/obs/build`).
+If this directory does not exist, it will be created by CMake.

-2. Set required CMake variables either as Windows environment variables (allows usage across multiple projects) or directly as cache variables - check the [CMake build system documentation](https://github.com/obsproject/obs-studio/wiki/Building-OBS-Studio#cmake) for a full list and description of these variables:
+2. Set required CMake variables either as Windows environment variables (allows usage across multiple projects) or directly as cache variables.
+Check the [CMake build system documentation](https://github.com/obsproject/obs-studio/wiki/Building-OBS-Studio#cmake) for a full list and description of these variables:
     * `CMAKE_PREFIX_PATH` - **REQUIRED**
     * `DepsPath` (`DepsPath32` and `DepsPath64` as architecture-specific variants) - **LEGACY**
     * `QTDIR` (`QTDIR32` and `QTDIR64` as architecture-specific variants) - **LEGACY**
     * `CEF_ROOT_DIR` (when building with browser support)
     * `VIRTUALCAM_GUID` (when building with Virtual Camera support)

-3. In cmake-gui, press `Configure` and select the generator that corresponds with the desired installed Visual Studio version:
+3. In cmake-gui, press `Configure`, and select the generator that corresponds with the desired installed Visual Studio version:
     * Visual Studio 16 2019, **or their 64bit equivalents** if you want to build the 64bit version of OBS
     * **NOTE**: If you need to change your dependencies from a build already configured, you will need to uncheck `COPIED_DEPENDENCIES` and run `Configure` again.